NielsLiisberg/IceBreak-Samples/README.md

 If you now map a network drive to the /www/IceBreak-samples folder and "drag" that into the VSCode editor - it will open it as workspace (a project) and now the IceBreak compiler is available.

-When you click and open a file with RPGLE or SQLRPGLE extension then you can press "Shift-Cmd-B" for build of find the build task in the menu.
+When you click and open a file with RPGLE or SQLRPGLE extension then you can press "Shift-Cmd-B" for build.
+Or find the build task in the menu.

 # Microservices
 In the samples above is as close as you can get with RPG to the Microservice architecture.
 It is build around a "router" program and a "JSON in/JSON out" service program.
 This design pattern hides the HTTP protocol so it can be used in stored procedures, data queues and even called directly from other RPG programs.
 This allows you to make unit test and let your RPG applications work better in a DevOps environment.